 Students may apply to receive a grant once a cycle/semester for up to $1,500 per request.
 Students may receive a total of up to three emergency grants per academic year.

 Grants may be considered taxable income.
 Work with a tax professional to determine if your grant is taxable.

 Recipients will have an opportunity to participate in future interviews or focus groups with USC regarding their experience with the LOC Emergency Aid Program.
 The student may receive a gift card of $50 distributed by USC for participating in these interviews or focus groups.
 Participation is not required to receive emergency financial assistance.

+We expect the application process to take students less than 10 minutes to complete.
 Once you submit your application, you will be notified within 24 business hours.
 Processing times may take longer during surges and in cases where documentation is missing or insufficient, payment information is not available, or when electronic payment is not available.